 The type of surgery needed for kyphosis correction depends on the deformity of the patient’s spine and the cause.
 Some treatments may be minimally invasive outpatient procedures, while others require more extensive spine surgery.
 Straightening and strengthening the spine from kyphosis can include:

 - Kyphoplasty – Kyphosis caused by spinal compression fractures can be remedied through kyphoplasty, strengthening and extending the height of the vertebra with bone cement injections.

 - Osteotomy – Cutting the spinal bones and straightening the spine, usually combined with spinal fusion.

 - Spinal fusion – Bone grafts and added instrumentation (screws, wires, plates or rods) through spinal fusion can straighten and strengthen the spine.

 Our team of spine specialists at Ortho Sport & Spine Physicians can determine the best option for surgically correcting kyphosis.
-Our surgeons are double board certified and fellowship trained to give you access to the highest level of expertise to treat kyphosis and other spinal conditions.
-Contact one of our clinics located throughout Georgia to schedule your exam with one of our experienced physicians to begin your journey to improved spine health.
+Our surgeons are double board-certified and fellowship-trained to give you access to the highest level of expertise to treat kyphosis and other spinal conditions.
+Contact one of our clinics located nationwide to schedule your exam with one of our experienced physicians to begin your journey to improved spine health.